 - Ostrich Fern -Matteuccia struthiopteris Hardy Planting Zones- 3-7 Sun or Shade – Part Shade to Full Shade Mature Height - 3-6’ Mature Width- 5-8’ Bloom Season – Non-flowering Gardener Status- Beginner

 Ostrich Fern - Matteuccia struthiopteris.
-The Ostrich Fern is native to North America and is a popular ornamental plant in gardens that have even won the Royal Horticultural Society's Award of Garden Merit based on its performance under the United Kingdom growing conditions.
-The Ostrich Fern is very expansive as it grows vertically from a central crown, then grows out laterally.
+The Ostrich Fern is native to North America and is a favorite ornamental plant in gardens that have even won the Royal Horticultural Society's Award of Garden Merit based on its performance under the United Kingdom growing conditions.
+The Ostrich Fern is very expansive as it rises vertically from a central crown, then grows out laterally.
 Once established, the fern grows to anywhere from three to six feet high and about as much broad.
 This fern is also a common choice for gardeners as it grows best in areas that are damp and shady.